FiNiTe-Weeb/DemonTheorizer/README.md

 # DemonTheorizer
 How many list Geometry Dash Pointercrate official demonlist points would I have if I got x% on y demon?????

-It appears on stat viewer under ur the demons beaten thing
+It appears on stat viewer under ur demons beaten thing

 # Installation:
 1. install tampermonkey or greasemonkey or violentmonkey for ur web browser of choice (idk why they r all called monkeys but they're browser extensions for running scripts)